 The biggest pitfall to avoid while ranting is being wrong.
 This is also where the small is safe territory.
 “But Dean, people like cats and as you pointed out there are lots of them.
-Sharing pictures of something that makes people smile and is a good thing.”
-They’d be quite wrong of course but as this is a matter of opinion and we can agree to disagree once the rant has finished.
+Sharing pictures of something that makes people smile is a good thing.”
+They’d be quite wrong about this, of course, but as this is a matter of opinion, we can agree to disagree once the rant has finished.

 The truth of all ranters is they hate themselves.
 The insecurity of vanity, the disappointments of life, the pain of lost loves and loved ones, these things can make us resentful.
 Life owes us nothing and we sometimes have problems dealing with that.
 With little control over the storms that pass us by we shout impotently at each weather system of injustice, drowned out by others doing the same.